matttgregg/advent21/README.md

 insanely large so it is one of those days where a brute force approach will work.
 On the other hand, the code to generate the permutations and check validity is complicated enough that I'd hesitate to call the brute force approach the *easy* approach in this case!

+### Day 9

+I wondered if the calendar was starting to look a bit volcanic!
+Classic iteration over neighbours type question - I should probably think about making a library around this.
+(Or find an existing one!)
+The problem itself is fairly OK if you've seen this sort of thing - explore the space, don't double count.
+Today the boundary conditions are fairly simple (extend up to '9's) - I think I remember previous years with similar questions but less obvious boundaries.
+There's still plenty of scope for complication.

+As usual my code for this is a bit ad-hoc, hard coding the four neighbours for each cell.
+It seems enough for today, but we might want something cleaner in future if we hit more complex problems.
+(Memories of last year where 2D game of life quick evolved to n-dimensions, or extended neighbour patterns.)